 Joseph probably could not read or write English and his name on the census records was spelled differently each time (1840 - Londree, 1850 - Longerie, 1860 -Longeree).
 (The first time that the Londeree spelling occurred in public records was in the 1880 census for sons WPL, JJL, and CNL.)
-The first public record for Joseph was the 1837 personal property tax list for Buckingham Co., VA; he showed up again in 1839 and 1840.
+The first public record for Joseph was the 1837 personal property tax list for Buckingham Co., VA; he showed up again in the tax lists in 1839 and 1840.
 (Personal Property Tax Records for Buckingham County [Virginia] Microfilm Reel 62 (1827-1840) at the Library of Virginia via Interlibrary Loan) The 1840 Buckingham Personal Property Tax List had him Londerree.
-The 1840 census in the Northern District of Buckingham Co. listing him as a 20-30 year old male with a 20-30 year old female (Jane?), a male less than 5 (WPL?), and a slave.
+The 1840 census in the Northern District of Buckingham Co. listing him as a 20-30 year old male with a 20-30 year old female (Jane?), a male less than 5 (WPL?), and a female slave.
+(Ancestry.com)

 According to Jane's obituary he sired 12 children and ten reached adulthood; 11 showed up with the family in various censuses.
-The twelfth child may have been Alford O. who may have been born in 1862 and lived with Jane's brother, James.
+The twelfth child may have been Alford O. who may have been born in 1862 and lived with Jane's half brother, James.
 There was an A. O. living with James M. Harrison (aka Starkes) near Manteo in the 1870 census.
 Apparently he died before adulthood.
 Two other Londeree children (George and Thomas) also were listed with James M. Harrison in the 1870 census.
 (Ancestry.com)

 The 1840 census of Northern District of Buckingham County, Virginia listed Joseph Londree with one male under 5 (WPL), one male 20-30 (Joseph), and one female 20-30 (Janetta).
 Janetta's father (William Harrison aka Starkes) lived next door to Joseph.
 The next house listed the John Howell family and presumably included Sallie (Janetta's sister).
 (Ancestry.com)